Super-Protocol/docs/docs/cli/Guides/deploy-app/deploy-app-example.md

 - Data (`input.txt`) must be found in one of the `/sp/inputs/input-xxxx` directories.
 - `result.txt` must be placed into `/sp/output` to be available to download once the execution is finished.

 1.1.
-Create an new file named `entrypoint.sh` and add the following code:
+Create a new file named `entrypoint.sh` and add the following code:

 ```sh title="entrypoint.sh"
 #!/bin/sh